U53RW4R3/SCPA/Notebook/06 - Operation Security/B - Online/Helpers/Scripts.md

 ### 2.1 - Proxychains

-Refer to [[Parse IP Addresses|ping sweep one liners]] to grab active proxy servers then pass it to the script that will format for proxychains
+Refer to [[CIDR Formatting|ping sweep one liners]] to grab active proxy servers then pass it to the script that will format for proxychains

 ```bash
 #!/bin/bash